Sevylor Quikpak K5

 Performance of the Sevylor Quikpak K5

-The Sevylor Quikpak K5 is a rugged, recreational kayak built for beginner paddlers, with an emphasis on portability and ease of packing.
-Experts agree that the backpack features of this kayak are impressive, as most of the boat is simple to compact and carry away.
+The Sevylor Quikpak K5 is a rugged, recreational one person inflatable kayak built for beginner paddlers, with an emphasis on portability and ease of packing.

-Experts also agree that the boat, while not comfortable for long trips, offers plenty of legroom.
-Reviewers also agree that the boat isn’t the easiest to track, but its dual skeg setup offers reasonable handling.
+While the Sevylor Quikpak K5 might not be the most comfortable inflatable kayak for long trips, reviewers agree that it’s pretty roomy.
+They also agree that the boat isn’t the easiest to track, but its dual skeg setup offers reasonable handling – so this is something

 Tests show that the Quikpak K5 is a stable ride as it sits high on the water.
 Reviewers note that there are no self-draining holes on board, meaning bailing out is a manual task.